lawnjelly/godot-lportal/INSTRUCTIONS.md

 ## About
 One of the most requested features for Godot 3 has been occlusion culling (in some form).
 It is on the roadmap to be added to the core of the engine in Godot 4.0, but until that is available, I figured that I could come up with an interrim solution that would allow the production of some of the games that need this.

 There are several approaches to occlusion culling, but one of the oldest and tried and tested techniques is the use of rooms (or 'cells') and portals.
+Portal rendering is particularly useful in indoor scenes, especially 1st / 3rd person games.
+It is not so useful in outdoor scenes.
 There was some support for portal rendering in Godot 2 but I have implemented this new system from scratch.
 Portal rendering was particularly attractive as an interrim solution partly because it is easier to integrate with the existing engine, and partly because I have done it before(!).

 There is a simple explanation here of the concept: